-Third, our specific sampling in CSO-1 (SS1) revealed that pollen contamination did not vary within the seed orchard.
-Identical contamination rates in the center and at the edge of CSO-1 were detected in 2011 and 2013 confirming the results published by Funda et al. (2015) in Scots pine and suggesting that the whole orchard is subject to homogeneous contamination with outside pollen due to long-distance pollen flows.

-Fourth, we found a clear effect of pollination year, with 2011 associated with a much higher rate of pollen contamination than 2013 and 2014, whatever the CSO considered.
-One major explanation may be the changes in the maturity of the trees in these orchards, as discussed above.
-However, these differences between years may also reflect meteorological factors (such as temperature, rainfall, wind strength and direction), which can affect the formation, persistence and outcome of pollen clouds, as well as the viability of pollen released in spring.
-Mean daily rainfall during the period of female strobilus receptivity (estimated from control crosses in the framework of the maritime pine breeding program) was 0.5 mm in 2011 vs. 1.9 mm in 2013 and 2.4 mm in 2014 (Météo France data).
+Third, beyond the tree maturity discussed above, meteorological factors could be involved in the annual variability of pollen contamination which is higher in 2011 compared to 2013 and 2014, whatever the CSO considered.
+Temperature, rainfall, wind strength and direction during flowering could affect the formation, persistence, and outcome of pollen clouds, as well as the viability of pollen released in spring.
+Mean daily rainfall during the period of female strobilus receptivity (estimated from control crosses in the framework of the maritime pine breeding program) was 0.5 mm in 2011 vs. 1.9 mm in 2013 and 2.4 mm in 2014 (Météo-France data).
 Dry periods, such as that observed in 2011, favor pollen flow over long distances, as rain is known to affect the extent of pollen dispersal (Di-Giovanni and Kevan 1991).

-Fifth, the identity of the seed parent also had a significant impact on pollen contamination rate (Figure 2).
+Finally, the identity of the seed parent could affect the flowering.
+We do observe a high variability in pollen contamination rates depending on genotype (Figure 2).
 However, unlike Slavov et al. (2005), who reported higher contamination rates for genotypes with early female receptivity, we found no relationship between the timing of pollen receptivity (estimated during pollination years 2015 and 2016) and pollen contamination (Trontin et al. 2019).
 Our findings suggest that the female flowering phenology within the orchard had little impact on pollen contamination, probably due to the extended period of pollen release.
 The four seed parents sampled for SS1 were ranked among the most contaminated seed parents sampled in SS2 (Figure 2).
 We currently have no explanation for this observation, but it may have biased the pollen contamination rates estimated in 2011 and 2013 upwards in the three CSO.